 Ok, I have to tell you that for a Paleo mac and cheese, I’m pretty excited about how this ‘cheese’ sauce turned out.
 It tastes like the real thing!
 Here is a summary of the steps of this Recipe:

 Steam cauliflower using your favorite method.
 I love to use my Instant Pot to cook mine.
-If you don’t want to make Paleo mac and cheese, get your base ready, whether it be noodles or something else.
+If you don’t want to make mac and cheese, get your base ready, whether it be noodles or something else.

 Cook the veggies and coconut milk in a saucepan

 Blend the sauce and pour it over the steamed cauliflower